nRF24/CircuitPython_nRF24L01/docs/configure_api.rst

 .. autoattribute:: circuitpython_nrf24l01.rf24.RF24.arc

-    The `auto_ack` attribute must be enabled on the receiving nRF24L01 respective data pipe, otherwise this attribute will make `send()` seem like it failed.
+    The `auto_ack` attribute must be enabled on the receiving nRF24L01's pipe 0 & the RX data pipe and the transmitting nRF24L01's pipe 0 to properly use this attribute.
+If `auto_ack` is disabled on the transmitting nRF24L01's pipe 0, then this attribute is ignored when calling `send()`.

     A valid input value must be in range [0, 15].
 Otherwise a `ValueError` exception is thrown.
 Default is set to 3.
-A value of ``0`` disables the automatic re-transmit feature and considers all payload transmissions a success.
+A value of ``0`` disables the automatic re-transmit feature, but the sending nRF24L01 will still wait the number of microseconds specified by `ard` for an Acknowledgement (ACK) packet response (assuming `auto_ack` is enabled).

 ard
 ******************************